stccenter/COVID-19/analysis/China - NTL AQI/README.md

 This script is used to calculate the daily nighttime light radiances for the entire target region.
 Change following variables accordingly.

-    1. data\_infolder– root directory for input files
+    1. data_infolder– root directory for input files
-    2. utput\_dir – root directory for output files
+    2. output_dir – root directory for output files
     3. alldate – study period

-1. dnb-monthly-VNP.py
+2. dnb-monthly-VNP.py

 This script is used to calculate the monthly mean of nighttime light over the target region.
 Change the following variables accordingly.

-    1. input\_dir – root directory for input files
+    1. input_dir – root directory for input files
-    2. utput\_dir – root directory for output files
+    2. output_dir – root directory for output files
     3. alldate – study period

-1. dnb-difference-VNP.py
+3. dnb-difference-VNP.py

 This script is used to calculate the difference of nighttime light between different months.
 Change the following variables accordingly.

-    1. input\_dir – root directory for input files
+    1. input_dir – root directory for input files
-    2. utput\_dir – root directory for output files
+    2. output_dir – root directory for output files
     3. region – study area
-    4. pre\_nc\_filename – monthly mean of nighttime light in China during former month
+    4. pre_nc_filename – monthly mean of nighttime light in China during former month
-    5. post\_nc\_filename – monthly mean of nighttime light in China during latter month
+    5. post_nc_filename – monthly mean of nighttime light in China during latter month

 **Results**

 1. NTL-2019.xlsx contains the monthly mean of nighttime light in all the provinces of mainland China in 2019.
-2. Nighttime\_light\_data.xlsx contains monthly mean nighttime light of provinces and entire country of China.
+2. Nighttime_light_data.xlsx contains monthly mean nighttime light of provinces and entire country of China.
-3. AQI\_data.xlsx contains daily and monthly mean of AQI in provinces and entire country of China
+3. AQI_data.xlsx contains daily and monthly mean of AQI in provinces and entire country of China